luisfdonavarrete/frontend-nanodegree-website-optimization/README.md

   * Run Pagespeed Insights tests https://github.com/jrcryer/grunt-pagespeed
   * Run predefined tasks https://www.npmjs.com/package/grunt-contrib-watch

-### The following optimizations were made to ensuring a consitent frame rate at 60fps when scrolling in pizza.html file.
+### The following optimizations were made to ensure a consitent frame rate at 60fps when scrolling in pizza.html file.

 * I added the functionality needed to insert dynamically the number of pizzas to fill the screen, based on browser window resolution.
 * I used the a new image "pizza-small.png" which has the appropriate size, to generate the images elements on the background.
 * I created a new variable, itemsPizzas, to keep track of the pizzas elements, this variable is set only once when the page has finished loaded.
 * I set the itemsPizzas varible using document.getElementsByClassName() method which is much faster than document.querySelectorAll().
-* I use `transform: translateX()` and `will-change: left;` in the .mover class to force pizza elements into their own composite layer.
+* I used `transform: translateX()` and `will-change: left;` in the .mover class to force pizza elements into their own composite layer.

 ### To Test the website's performance please go to the following urls: